 I should end on some good news.
 I’ve got two offerings: I’ve certainly been known to be wrong, and, if not, there’s a galaxy of other excellent games waiting to be discovered.
 Begging to be cherished.
 To be held.

 Thanks for reading!
-If you want to hear from us monthly you can subscribe to our substack.
-If you already subscribe, and you're enjoying our posts, please tell your friends!Dec 16, 2022
+If you want to hear from us monthly you can subscribe to the Button Kin newsletter.
+If you already subscribe and you're enjoying these posts, please tell your friends!Dec 16, 2022